JakubKomar/droneArUi/README.md

-# Hololands Ui for controling drone
+# Ui for controling drone for hololens 2